meupatrocinio/frontend-challenge/README.md

 # Time reference

 We expect this challenge to take you around 120 minutes.
 This is a time reference so you can infer the level of polish we expect from your solution.
-Of course, you are free to spend as much time on it as you wish.
+Of course, feel free to spend as much time on it as you wish.

 # Delivery

-You should open a Pull Request to this repository with your solution.
-Use the Pull Request body to give a description of your project.
+You should open a Pull Request to this repository with your solution and a description of your project.

 # Interview